owocki/coloradocoin/readme.md

-# Colorado Coin (COLO)
+# Colorado Coin (COLO) - A physical CryptoCoin

 An experimental ERC20 token for organizating local communities.
 Dogfooded at [Boulder Blockchain](https://www.meetup.com/Boulder-Blockchain/)

 <img src='img/coin.png'>

 # How it works.

+ColoradoCoins can be physically created by

+1. printing the above image.
+2. `mint()`ing some coins (see below) and placing them into a [YouveGotETH](https://youvegoteth.github.io) QR Code.
+3. physically affixing the ColoradoCoin image to

-ColoradoCoins can be printed, and then affixed with a QR Code that represents the private key (and a small amount of ETH for transfering them) via a [YouveGotETH](https://youvegoteth.github.io) link.
+The QR Code that represents the private key (and a small amount of ETH for transfering them) via a [YouveGotETH](https://youvegoteth.github.io) link.

 Here's what they look like: